mpolinowski/node_express_git/README.md

 ```

-### 4 Serve static files
+### 4 Serve Static Files

-**app.js**

 We first add to new folders to our project - **public/css & public/js** and a **src/views** folder.
 We download a free Bootstrap theme from a page like bootstrapzero.com and put the css/js files into the public folder.
 The html file has to be located in the views folder.

+**app.js**

 The Express middleware is used to serve the content of our public folder, by adding the line *app.use(express.static('public'));* to the app.js file.
 The static html file - index.html - from our template, will be served by *app.use(express.static('src/views'));*.

 ```javascript
 var express =require('express');